HiPERCAM/hipercam/docs/reduction.rst

 Plotting results
 ================

-|reduce| delivers a basic view of your data as it comes in, which is usually
+|reduce| delivers a basic view of your data as it comes in, which is
-enough at the telescope.
+usually enough at the telescope.
 If you want to look at particular features, then you should investigate the command |plog|.
 This allows you to plot one parameter versus another, including division by comparison stars.
-The |plog| code is a good place to start from when analysing your data in more detail.
+If you use Python, the |plog| code is a good place to start from when analysing your data in more detail.
 In particular it shows you how to load in the rather human-unreadable |hiper| log files (huge numbers of columns and rows).

 Customisation